-At that meeting, the Board adopted a resolution requesting three follow-up actions:
+At the February meeting, the Board adopted a resolution requesting three follow-up actions:

 - a.
-Town Staff are asked to look into increasing the time in which a vehicle can remain parked in the W. Weaver Street municipal parking lot; - b.
-Town Staff are also asked to look into the possible use of the parking lots at Wilson Park, Anderson Park, and the shoulder of HWY 54 for...park-and-ride parking; - c.
-Subject to a follow-up report from staff, the Board shall communicate its intention to extend service to Carrboro to Triangle Transit.
+Town Staff were asked to look into increasing the time in which a vehicle can remain parked in the W. Weaver Street municipal parking lot; - b.
+Town Staff were also asked to evaluate the possible use of the parking lots at Wilson Park, Anderson Park, and the shoulder of HWY 54 for park-and-ride parking; and - c.
+Subject to a follow-up report from staff, the Board expressed its intention to communicate to Triangle Transit interest in extending service to the Town of Carrboro.

-The first two sections below cover only the Town Code-related actions needed to provide parkand-ride spaces for the studied bus stop locations.
-Subsequent sections cover administrative and maintenance impacts of three alternatives: providing no spaces, spaces managed by Triangle Transit, and spaces managed by the Town.
-The following sections cover details specific to the potential stop locations.
+The memo summarizes Town staff's research on the first two follow-up actions requested by the Board.
+The first two sections below cover only the Town Code-related actions needed to provide park-and-ride spaces for the studied bus stop locations.
+The next sections cover the administrative and maintenance impacts of three alternatives: providing no spaces, spaces managed by Triangle Transit, and spaces managed by the Town.
+Subsequent sections cover details specific to the potential stop locations.
 The final section reports updated walk, bike, and drive access markets for each of the three parking lot locations.